Kemui52/SSBB-mega/Readme.md

 ## How is This Installed?

 Inject each file manually or sort them individually to an extracted disc filesystem.
 The general folders line up, but you'll have to make sure sub-folders and certain names match.
+But, I really should just organize it myself...

 **Fighter** files go in their respective fighter folders.
 MEGA files have all features, but the MEGA_ part of the name should be removed when adding to your game.
 Important to note that PSAs were made for the **PAL version**, so certain characters' audio will be messed up on NTSC.